eschava/psmqtt/doc/usage.md

 ### <a name='MQTTTopic'></a>MQTT Topic

 The `<MQTT topic>` specification in each [task definition](#Configurationfile) is optional.
-If it is not specified, psmqtt will generate automatically an output MQTT topic in the form **psmqtt/COMPUTER_NAME/<task-name>**.
+If it is not specified, PSMQTT will generate automatically an output MQTT topic in the form **psmqtt/COMPUTER_NAME/<task-name>**.

 To customize the prefix **psmqtt/COMPUTER_NAME** you can use the `mqtt.publish_topic_prefix`